Tre-brock/Tre-Browser/README.md

 <h1>This a firefox based browser made by me (at the moment it is just a set a files to paste into firefox),
-It has Linux, windows, and Mac support</h1>
+It has Linux, windows, mac, and bsd support</h1>
 <h2>You can look throught all the files if you want</h2>

 <h2>It is all open source gpl3</h2>